-Because buying a house together is such a huge financial responsibility and can carry emotional ties with it, including the purchase of your home in your cohabitation property agreement is particularly important.
-Take extra care with your plans to ensure that you do not cut yourself short of your property rights.
+Because buying a house together is such a huge financial responsibility and can carry with it strong emotional ties, including the purchase of your home in your cohabitation property agreement is particularly important.
+Resolving the property rights for unmarried couples ahead of time can remove unpleasant surprises down the road.
+Care should be taken to ensure that you do not cut yourself short of your property rights.
 This part of your contract should cover at least the following:

 Many people use the term "palimony" to refer to support paid to an ex-partner when the couple was never married.
 Palimony is not a legal term and carries no legal significance.
 In fact, members of unmarried couples have no rights to support, unless the two have previously agreed on it.
-To avoid a tense disagreement about palimony, it is in the couple's best interest to include whether or not support will be paid in a written agreement.
-Recently, the California Supreme Court ruled that an ex-partner could sue for support if he or she could show that an implied contract existed between the two.
+To avoid a tense disagreement about palimony, it's in the couple's best interest to include whether or not support will be paid in a written agreement.
+As an example of why this is important, the California Supreme Court has ruled that an ex-partner could sue for support if he or she could show that an implied contract existed between the two.

 Importance of Including Income in a Cohabitation Property Agreement

 Creating a cohabitation property agreement in the beginning, while the relationship is still sound can avoid a lot of tension, disagreement, and hassle should the couple break up.
 Property that is owned separately could be changed by the circumstances or by one of the partners claiming that there was an agreement to something, when there really was not.
 This becomes even more important when one of the partners makes significantly more money and supports the other partner who has little or no income.